mjschultz/django-tastefulpy/docs/resources.rst

 A sample resource definition might look something like::

     from django.contrib.auth.models import User
-    from tastypie import fields
+    from tastefulpy import fields
-    from tastypie.authorization import DjangoAuthorization
+    from tastefulpy.authorization import DjangoAuthorization
-    from tastypie.resources import ModelResource, ALL, ALL_WITH_RELATIONS
+    from tastefulpy.resources import ModelResource, ALL, ALL_WITH_RELATIONS
     from myapp.models import Entry